 1 dried red chili, finely chopped (and deseeded for less heat)

 1 tbsp chili bean paste or chili paste

 1 tsp tomato puree

-1 tsp white or Chinese rice wine vinegar (sub with white vinegar if not available)
+1 tsp Chinese rice wine vinegar (sub with white vinegar if not available)

 1 tsp coconut sugar or brown keto sweetener